DavidWells/davidwells.io-v1/content/work/2016-12-01-serverless-site.md

 layout: portfolio
 ---

-# Serverless.com

 Built using react, redux and [phenomic](https://github.com/MoOx/phenomic) this site is statically built using react serverside rendering on build

-It's hosted on the [netlify](https://www.netlify.com/) CDN for 🔥blazingly fast performance and scale.
+It is hosted on the [Netlify](https://www.netlify.com/) CDN for 🔥blazingly fast performance and scale.

 This site is 100% serverless!
 [Repo](https://github.com/serverless/site)